 • Final Finishing

-Unusually high-precision details and very low shrinkage distinguish TrueShape inserts like this one for a COVID-19 test mold.
+Unusually high-precision details and very low shrinkage distinguish TrueShape inserts like this one for a medical device mold.

 Scott Kraemer is a senior application engineer at Mantle.
 He spent years as a mold designer and tooling engineer at a custom injection molder where he experimented with a variety of 3D printing methods for making mold inserts, including direct metal laser sintering (DMLS) and hybrid DMLS, in which milling is incorporated into the printing machine.
 Despite a number of successes with 3D printed tooling (reported previously in this magazine), Kraemer is enthusiastic about the superior performance of TrueShape in terms of precision details, crisp edges, and drastic reduction of the shrinkage and warpage issues that plagued other technologies: